mprinc/docker.github.io/engine/swarm/swarm-tutorial/index.md

 operating system.
 All nodes in the swarm need to connect to the manager at the IP address.

-Because other nodes contact the manager node on its IP address, you should use a fixed IP address.
+<span class='important'>Because other nodes contact the manager node on its IP address, you should use a
+fixed IP address.</span>

 You can run `ifconfig` on Linux or macOS to see a list of the available network interfaces.